ZachStagers/ZachStagersBlog/content/post/20220703_Data_and_AI_Summit_2022_Announcements/index.md

 * Seeing start up times of around 10 seconds for initial query, but hope to have this as low as 2 seconds by the time it goes GA.
 10 seconds may seem high, but remember right now it can take 5 minutes for a cluster to start up.
 * They are seeing customers achieve a 20-40% reduction in cost by eradicating wasted cluster uptime!

-You can see the roadmap here on my Twitter; .
+You can see the roadmap here on my Twitter; [Serverless Roadmap](https://twitter.com/ZachStagers/status/1541861734968832000).
 Serverless notebooks later this year by the looks of things!

 ### Project Lightspeed (Streaming Improvements)